 What is the ARTist to ARTist Fund?

-The fund is supported by three pillars: the proceeds from the charity auction, a share of the revenue from the galleries benefiting from sales, and by individual donations.
+The PArt fund is supported by three pillars: the proceeds from the charity auction, a share of the revenue from the galleries benefiting from sales, and by individual donations.

 The income generated by the fund is distributed in full to visual artists, their art projects or initiatives, or groups of artists who have fallen upon hard times due to the crisis.

 How does the PArt fund work?

-Any artist who is negatively affected by exhibition cancellations or postponements in the context of the Corona Pandemic can apply to the platform in order to receive support, either in the form of their participation in an exhibition and/or monetary support from the fund.
+Any artist who is negatively affected by consequences of the crisis in the context of the Corona Pandemic can apply to the platform in order to receive support, either in the form of their participation in an exhibition and/or monetary support from the fund.

 Johann König is considered a pop star among gallery owners.
 The KÖNIG GALERIE represents about 40 internationally established as well as emerging artists.
 Its headquarters are located in Berlin, in the former brutalist church of St. Agnes.
 Since 2017 KING LONDON and since 2019 KING TOKYO